anthonymendez/Java-Forward-vs-Backwards-Loops/README.md

 ## Testing Methodology

-I went through a total of 4 test runs.
+I went through a total of 5 test runs.
 Each with a different amount of total run times.
 I first did 500 runs, then 10,000, then 1,000,000 runs, then 10,000,000 runs.
 Each times a run was completed, it would print out the results to a log file, and two different textfiles.
 The textfiles would be used to copy and paste all the data to an Excel Spreadsheet.

 However there were issues importing the 10,000,000 run data to Excel.
-That a little bit later.
+When I copy and pasted the data from text files, Excel can only have a total of 1,048,576 entries.
+So to

 I set up the Excel Spreadsheet to calculate the Average Time, Standard Deviation, Lowest Time, Highest Time, Total Time, and Time Difference between the two runs.

 ## Results

 ### 500 Run Trial

+### 10,000 Run Trial

+### 100,000 Run Trial

+### 1,000,000 Run Trial

+### 1,048,576 Run Trial

+### 10,000,000 Run Trial # (Java Calculated Data